joshydavid/information-security-study-notes/security-interview-questions/network-level-and-logging.md

 5. Session: Management of sessions (e.g., opening, closing connections).
 6. Presentation: Data encryption, compression.
 7. Application: End-user services (e.g., HTTP, FTP).

+## Explain what information is added to a packet at each stop of the 7-layer OSI model

+Each layer in the OSI model adds specific headers to a packet:

+- Physical Layer: Bit-level data.
+- Data Link Layer: Frame headers (MAC addresses).
+- Network Layer: IP header (IP addresses).
+- Transport Layer: TCP/UDP header (port numbers).
+- Session Layer: Session data.
+- Presentation Layer: Encryption or data transformation.
+- Application Layer: Data relevant to the application (HTTP, FTP).

 ## How does a router differ from a switch?